Nuclear power in the United States: Opposition to nuclear power

 There has been considerable opposition to the use of nuclear power in the United States.
 The first U.S. reactor to face public opposition was Enrico Fermi Nuclear Generating Station in 1957.
-It was built approximately 30 miles from Detroit and there was opposition from the United Auto Workers Union.
-Pacific Gas & Electric planned to build the first commercially viable nuclear power plant in the US at Bodega Bay, north of San Francisco.
+It was built approximately 30 miles from Detroit, Michigan and there was opposition from the United Auto Workers Union.
+Pacific Gas & Electric planned to build the first commercially viable nuclear power plant in the US at Bodega Bay, north of San Francisco, California.
 The proposal was controversial and conflict with local citizens began in 1958.
 The conflict ended in 1964, with the forced abandonment of plans for the power plant.
 Historian Thomas Wellock traces the birth of the anti-nuclear movement to the controversy over Bodega Bay.
-Attempts to build a nuclear power plant in Malibu were similar to those at Bodega Bay and were also abandoned.
+Attempts to build a nuclear power plant in Malibu, California were similar to those at Bodega Bay and were also abandoned.

 Nuclear accidents continued into the 1960s with a small test reactor exploding at the Stationary Low-Power Reactor Number One in Idaho Falls in January 1961 and a partial meltdown at the Enrico Fermi Nuclear Generating Station in Michigan in 1966.
 In his 1963 book Change, Hope and the Bomb, David Lilienthal criticized nuclear developments, particularly the nuclear industry's failure to address the nuclear waste question.
-J. Samuel Walker, in his book Three Mile Island: A Nuclear Crisis in Historical Perspective, explains that the growth of the nuclear industry in the U.S. occurred in the 1970s as the environmental movement was being formed.
+J. Samuel Walker, in his book Three Mile Island: A Nuclear Crisis in Historical Perspective, explained that the growth of the nuclear industry in the U.S. occurred in the 1970s as the environmental movement was being formed.
 Environmentalists saw the advantages of nuclear power in reducing air pollution, but were critical of nuclear technology on other grounds.
 They were concerned about nuclear accidents, nuclear proliferation, high cost of nuclear power plants, nuclear terrorism and radioactive waste disposal.

 There were many anti-nuclear protests in the United States which captured national public attention during the 1970s and 1980s.
-These included the well-known Clamshell Alliance protests at Seabrook Station Nuclear Power Plant and the Abalone Alliance protests at Diablo Canyon Nuclear Power Plant, where thousands of protesters were arrested.
+These included the well-known Clamshell Alliance protests at Seabrook Station Nuclear Power Plant and the Abalone Alliance protests at Diablo Canyon Nuclear Power Plant in California, where thousands of protesters were arrested.
 Other large protests followed the 1979 Three Mile Island accident.

 In New York City on September 23, 1979, almost 200,000 people attended a protest against nuclear power.
 Anti-nuclear power protests preceded the shutdown of the Shoreham, Yankee Rowe, Rancho Seco, Maine Yankee, and about a dozen other nuclear power plants.